 When we neared Mary’s Point, my grandfather pointed out the red rocks on the cliff.

-He told us the story about a number of slaves, who escaped and rather than being caught and enslaved again, jumped to their deaths.
+He told us the story about a number of the enslaved people, who escaped and rather than being caught and enslaved again, jumped to their deaths.

 It forever stained the rocks a crimson color.